IanSinColorado/PropertySearch/README.md

 ### Using the Tool:

-This tool is made to run on the command line.
-The user has the option of using the interactive menu and be given the option to give specific search criteria including country, cities, property status, province (or state such as Colorado), max price, and number of search results to return.
-The user can also choose to use the current query, hardcoded in propertySearch.py
+When the python script is run, the user will be given a choice between using the interactive menu to create their own search or to use the current hardcoded query that is already present in the code.

+Steps to Run:
 1. Open a terminal
 2. Verify you have [python installed](https://www.python.org/downloads/): run `python --version`.
 If a version number is returned, you have python installed.
 3. Path to where this repository is cloned